bkstar123/laravel-uploader/README.md

 You can upload files to the backend either via a normal form submit or via AJAX calls (built by yourself or any third party plugins).

 **Note**:
 - Form submit supports only single file upload.
-For multiple files upload, you should use AJAX uploading
+For multiple files upload, you should use AJAX to send files in parallel requests

 - The package also includes a frontend fileinput plugin from Krajee for quickly demonstrating the AJAX uploading.
 The assets included in the package are barely minimum and may not be up to date.
 You should consult http://plugins.krajee.com/file-input for the latest version and more advanced use cases of the plugin